+Similar to \cref{eq:uncertainty_exploration_sampled}, we may also choose to sample along the boundary in \cref{eq:boundary_refinement} with a temperature parameter $\tau$ and compute the weights after normalization:

+Sampling these acquisition functions may be advantageous when the black-box system is stochastic, thus making the failure boundaries noisy.
+Further discussion and analysis of stochastic systems is provided in sections \ref{sec:pomdp_example} and \ref{sec:pomdp_results}.

-which, intuitively, is the distribution of failures (when $f(\vec{x}) = 1$) over the likely region (weighed by $p(\vec{x})$).
-Yet this is exactly what we are trying to estimate and sampling this distribution would require a prohibitive number of evaluations of $f$, which we would like to avoid.
-Therefore, the third acquisition function we propose uses the surrogate to get the upper confidence of the failure prediction
+\paragraph{Failure region sampling.} The optimal importance sampling distribution is \( q_\text{opt} \propto f(\vec{x})p(\vec{x}), \) which, intuitively, is the distribution of failures (when $f(\vec{x}) = 1$) over the likely region (weighed by $p(\vec{x})$) \cite{kahn1953methods,murphy2012machine,owen2013monte}.
+Yet this is exactly what we are trying to estimate and sampling this distribution may require a prohibitive number of evaluations of $f$.
+Therefore, the third proposed acquisition function uses the surrogate to get the upper confidence of the failure prediction

 and then using the estimated failure region $\hat{g}$ we draw a sample from the distribution